 Gilead expects its suppliers to apply the principles of the Supplier Code of Conduct during the performance of each supplier's responsibilities.
 As Gilead's business expands into new markets and supply chains, Gilead has translated its Supplier Code of Conduct into ten languages.
 The Supplier Code of Conduct can therefore be shared with prospective suppliers globally and used as part of the supplier selection process.
 Refusal by a supplier to commit to the Supplier Code of Conduct's principles is an important factor in deciding whether to do business with a supplier.
-During 2022, Gilead achieved an increase of approximately 33% in the number of suppliers worldwide who signed the Supplier Code of Conduct, or confirmed they operate under a functionally equivalent counterpart at least as robust as Gilead's own Supplier Code of Conduct.

-Gilead intends to automate a requirement for all new suppliers to read and acknowledge Gilead's Supplier Code of Conduct during the supplier onboarding process.
+Gilead has implemented requirements for many new suppliers to read and acknowledge Gilead's Supplier Code of Conduct during the supplier onboarding process, and intends to continue to expand this program.